teemow/Blog/source/_posts/2003-02-18-how-does-the-internet-work.markdown

 ---

-Sadly this is in german only (try babelfish.altavista.com), but this is the best explanation of the internet ever! &lt;a title=&quot;Internet&quot; href=&quot;http://www.wdrmaus.de/sachgeschichten/internet/&quot;&gt;How does the Internet work?&lt;/a&gt;
+Sadly this is in german only (try babelfish.altavista.com), but this is the best explanation of the internet ever! &lt;a title=&quot;Internet&quot; href=&quot;http://www.wdrmaus.de/sachgeschichten/internet/&quot;&gt;How does the Internet work?